C’enyaexde Ugheli –

 Garden Plot Signups

-Registration for returning gardeners will open on February 15, 2022 and for new gardeners on March 1, 2022.
-Please check back then.
+Registration for returning gardeners is open!
 Membership is available to those who agree to uphold the SGG Guidelines and Best Practices, complete a Registration Form and submit payment in full.

 Questions about community gardening or Something Good Grows?
 Get in touch using the form below.